 Coming to Arizona was a very easy decision for Caleb.
 Despite jobs offering better pay or being close to a major metropolis, he accepted a position in Holbrook; this became a match made in heaven.
 The proximity of Petrified Forest and many more breathtaking landscapes encouraged his deep-rooted love for America’s National Parks, which was bestowed upon him by his father’s family summer vacation destinations.

 Educating a small portion of America’s youth has given Caleb a wonderful opportunity to share the love he has for Petrified Forest National Park, and he hopes to galvanize their generation with a greater appreciation of the beauty in their own backyard.
 When asked what is his favorite trail of the many he’s hiked in Arizona, he blissfully replies, “The one we’re on now.”

-Bill Parker has been the lead paleontologist at Petrified Forest National Park since 2001.
-He received his bachelor’s and master’s degrees in geology from northern Arizona University in Flagstaff, and his doctorate from the University of Texas at Austin.
+Bill Parker, Petrified Forest National Park’s Chief of Science and Resource Management, and previously the lead paleontologist since 2001.
+He received his bachelor’s and master’s degrees in geology from Northern Arizona University in Flagstaff, and his doctorate from the University of Texas at Austin.

 Bill has published nearly fifty papers on late Triassic paleontology and geology and conducts yearly fossil collecting expeditions in the park and surrounding area.
 He is also the de facto historian of the Petrified Forest, specializing in its century as a national park.

 Adam Marsh started as an intern at Petrified Forest National Park in 2013 and is now the park’s lead paleontologist.
 He earned his bachelor’s degree in biology from the University of Notre Dame and his master’s and doctorate in geology from the University of Texas at Austin.